 Speaking of the world, it is fabulous.
 It is seemingly set in the future but the dates they give are near contemporary.
 It mentions real-world places and social situations but with oddities.
 Such as, Neo Yokio is seemingly New York (it’s near a New Jersey and has similar neighborhoods).
 Yet there is still a USSR (which hasn’t been around for a number of years).
 Also, there is magic and demons.
 It’s a beautiful tapestry of a world.
 I would liken it to the world of an 80’s cartoon but 40 years later.

 So there are super high-tech mecha butlers, neighborhoods built underwater, and diamond encrusted terrorists.
 Like an 80’s cartoon, this kind of world would be horrendously dysfunctional.
 Whereas your standard issue Fairy Tail or Sword Art Online would never address problems like this, Neo Yokio actually… well… they try to ignore it but the world itself is aware of the problems.
-During a high-speed car race, Kaz makes the statement that maybe Neo Yokio isn’t the greatest place in the world.
-Which is a much more interesting to me than another deus ex machina series where actions/world building have no consequences.
+During a high-speed car race through the slums, Kaz makes the statement that maybe Neo Yokio isn’t the greatest place in the world.
+Which is a much more interesting to me than another deus ex machina series where actions/world building has no consequences.

 The series, in my opinion, is tackling the issue of how disconnected the elites of a society can be.
 Rather than call out New York socialites or Hollywood aristocrats directly (or be shackled to their real-life confines), Neo Yokio is built to be every metropolis’ ideal.
 A perfect city with everything you could ever want (as long as you are well-to-do).
 The rich play games and mourn minor inconveniences.
 Kaz has no idea how relationships operate beyond being in the right color of suit or in the right position on the bachelor leaderboard.